Does Every Venetian Have a Boat?

 • 🌊 Main avenues = canals

-• 🚤 Highways = the Grand Canal and the lagoon
+• 🚤 Highways = the Grand Canal and lagoon

-Everything — groceries, furniture, construction materials — arrives by boat first and handcart second.
-To live in Venice is to live surrounded by tides, reflections, and oars instead of engines.
+Everything — groceries, mail, even construction cranes — arrives by boat first, then handcart second.
+To live here is to live by tides, reflections, and oars instead of tires.

 2️⃣ Who Actually Owns Boats in Venice?

 So, no — not everyone owns one.
-But every Venetian, without exception, uses boats constantly.
+But every Venetian depends on boats every single day.

 3️⃣ The Vaporetto — Venice’s “City Bus” on Water